 With well-floured hands, shape the dough into a ball and lightly coat with olive oil.
 Put it in a large bowl, top the bowl with plastic wrap and set it in a sunny spot to rise to double its size.
 This should take anywhere from 90 minutes to several hours.

 When the dough has doubled in size, cut it into fourths.

-Set out a large baking sheet and line it with a silpat or parchment paper (spray parchment paper with some baking spray).
+Set out 2 large baking sheet and line them with a silicone liner or parchment paper (spray parchment paper with some baking spray).

 Flour your work surface and your hands.
 Working with one piece at a time, flatten into rough 4x5-inch rectangles.

 Using a sharp knife or pizza wheel, slice each dough rectangle into 4 long strips (1 x 5-inches).